fuzzylabs/matcha/docs/getting-started.md

    - storage-path: az://<path>
 ```

-You can then use `get` to inspect specific resources, for example:
+You can also use `get` to inspect specific resources, for example:

 ```bash
 matcha get experiment-tracker